Bollington: Culture

 The town has several churches.
-The parish Church of St John the Baptist closed in 2006, leaving St Oswald's Church in Bollington Cross as the only Anglican church.
+The parish St John the Baptist's Church closed in 2006, leaving St Oswald's Church in Bollington Cross as the only Anglican church.
 St Gregory's Church on Wellington Road is the Roman Catholic place of worship in the town.
-The Grade-II listed Methodist church on Wellington Road has been closed to worship and has been sold.
+The Grade-II listed Methodist Church on Wellington Road closed to worship in 2012 and in 2016 the lower floor was converted into a childcare centre.

-In 2005 Canalside Community Radio was launched to provide community news and entertainment for the duration of the festival.
+In 2005, Canalside Community Radio was launched to provide community news and entertainment for the duration of the festival.
 Cousins John and Terry Waite opened the 2005 Bollington Festival. together with the Discovery Centre.
-In December 2008 Canalside Radio – The Thread – began broadcasting to northeast Cheshire on 102.8 FM having obtained a full-time licence after five years of trying.
+In December 2008, Canalside Radio began broadcasting to north-east Cheshire on 102.8 FM, having obtained a full-time licence after five years of trying.

-Hiking, cycling and riding through the hills around Bollington and along the Macclesfield Canal towpath as well as the Middlewood Way (a disused railway) are popular activities.
-Boats and bikes can be hired for day-trips and holidays at Grimshaw Lane canal wharf.
-The Peak District Boundary Walk runs through the town.
+Hiking, cycling and riding through the hills around Bollington and along the Macclesfield Canal towpath, as well as the Middlewood Way (a disused railway), are popular activities.
+Boats and bikes can be hired for day trips and holidays at Grimshaw Lane canal wharf.
+The Peak District Boundary Walk runs through the town, as does the Gritstone Trail.

 The town has many traditional public houses, most of which have not been modernised.

 Events

 Every five or six years since 1964, the town hosts the Bollington Festival, which runs for two and a half weeks and involves a wide variety of community activities, from concerts, theatrical, opera, art exhibitions, to local history events, science events and competitions.
-The last Festival was in 2019.
+The last Festival was in 2019 and the next is scheduled for 2026, having been delayed by COVID-19 and the financial environment.

-In late September each year a ten-day Walking Festival promotes exercise and fresh air while taking in the beauty of the surrounding countryside, the western hills of the Peak District.
+In September each year, a ten day Walking Festival promotes exercise and fresh air while taking in the beauty of the surrounding countryside, the western hills of the Peak District.

-Bollington hosts an annual 'Carols around the Christmas Tree' on Christmas Eve each year.
+Bollington hosts an annual Carols around the Christmas Tree on Christmas Eve each year.

-At mid-day on Christmas Day each year a brass band play at White Nancy.
+At midday on Christmas Day each year, a brass band play at White Nancy.

 Societies and organisations

-Bollington has a branch of the Women's Institute, which meets regularly while retired gentlemen may meet at the weekly Probus, and likewise the ladies at their monthly Probus.
+Bollington has a branch of the Women's Institute, which meets regularly, while retired gentlemen may meet at the weekly Probus Club and likewise the ladies at their monthly Probus Club.

 The Guide and Scout movements are all represented.
-Bollington United Junior Football Club (JFC) has three clubs for children ranging from under-10s to under-17s.
+Bollington United Junior Football Club (J.F.C.) has three clubs for children ranging from under-10s to under-17s.

 Bollington is home to 236 Squadron of the Royal Air Force's Air Training Corps, which has its headquarters on Shrigley Road.
-The Squadron had close links with 42(R) (formerly 236 OCU) of the Royal Air Force before the latter was disbanded in the government defence review in 2010.
+The Squadron had close links with No. 42 (Reserve) Squadron (formerly No. 236 OCU) of the Royal Air Force before the latter was disbanded in the government defence review in 2010.
 The Sea Cadets is for 10‑ to 18‑year‑olds.
 The Bollington and Macclesfield Sea Cadets also have a unit website.

 There are numerous artistic, musical and theatrical groups all providing popular exhibitions and performances.
 Many of these are held at the Bollington Arts Centre.